Religious persecution: Persecution of Jehovah's Witnesses

 Political and religious animosity against Jehovah's Witnesses has at times led to mob action and government oppression in various countries.
-Their stance regarding political neutrality and their refusal to serve in the military has led to imprisonment of members who refused conscription during World War II and at other times where national service has been compulsory.
+Their stance regarding political neutrality and their refusal to serve in the military have led to the imprisonment of members who refused conscription during World War II and at other times when national service has been compulsory.
 Their religious activities are currently banned or restricted in some countries, including China, Vietnam, and many Islamic states.